Persistent debt

 If you need your credit card for essential living expenses, contact us so we can find a way to help.

-• If your account is in persistent debt, it won't directly affect your credit score, but things like your repayment history and carrying high debt balances could.
+• If your account is in persistent debt, it won't directly affect your credit score.

 Learn more about what affects your credit score